 Let’s look at what the top 11 facts that should be known about Arc Flash:

 Arc Flash is a low frequency, high consequence event which is caused when the electric current flows through the air gap between conductors, or conductors and earth.
 The explosive release of energy can continue to develop until something in the system either trips, melts or vaporizes and the alarming thing is that this happens within a fraction of a second.
+Learn more about what causes an arc flash here.

 Characteristics of an Arc Flash include: a plasma ball reaching 19,500C, a blast powerful enough to knock you up to ten feet away, noise loud louder than 140 decibels – just like a gun going off next to your ear, molten copper vapour exploding from the blast which can literally copper plate if you’re not properly protected and finally shrapnel and debris showers.
+Learn more about arc flash blasts here.

 The biggest cause is human error; many people get distracted and touch things they shouldn’t.
 Or they switch off the cubicle at the front, walk around the back and then open up the wrong panel and set to work believing the circuit is dead.
 All of which can happen easily enough; according to the Health and Safety Laboratory, as much as 90% of incidents involve human factor causes.